Push-up to Bench Press Calculator

 Push-up Variations and Their Weight Equivalents

 - Standard Push-ups: At 70% of your body weight, these form the baseline for comparison.
 If you weigh 150 pounds, each push-up is equivalent to bench pressing about 105 pounds.
-This explains why people who can do many push-ups often surprise themselves with their bench press strength.

 - Decline Push-ups: By elevating your feet, you shift more weight forward onto your arms, increasing the load to roughly 78% of body weight.
-This 8% increase might not sound like much, but it represents a significant jump in difficulty and strength requirement.

 How to Use This Calculator Effectively

-Limitations and Individual Variation
+Important Limitations and Disclaimers

 Frequently Asked Questions